What does the ICH E6 R3 mean for clinical trial data archiving?

 3.16.3 (c) The sponsor should report any transfer of ownership of the essential records to the appropriate authority(ies) as required by the applicable regulatory requirement(s).

-This reporting of ownership would also need to be followed if data is transferred over to a third-party dedicated archive.
+For good clinical practice, this reporting of ownership would also need to be followed if data is transferred over to a third-party dedicated archive.

 3.16.4 (a) The sponsor should ensure that it is specified in the protocol or other documented agreement that the investigator(s)/institution(s) provide direct access to source records for trial-related monitoring, audits, IRB/IEC review and regulatory inspection.

-This statement is emphasising the responsibility of the sponsor to ensure that the protocol or other documented agreement clearly specifies that the investigator/institution must provide direct access to original records as described (relating to the monitoring, audits IRB/IEC review and regulatory inspection).
+This statement is emphasising the responsibility of the sponsor to ensure that the protocol or other documented agreement clearly specifies that the investigator/institution must provide direct access to original essential records as described (relating to the monitoring, audits IRB/IEC review and regulatory inspection).

 This means that the sponsor has to consider specific language in the trial protocol or other written agreements that mandates the investigator/institution to grant such access.
-Following this guideline allows for transparency, quality control and regulatory supervision.
+Following this GCP archiving guideline allows for transparency, quality control and regulatory supervision.
 In doing so, it ensures that authorised parties have unrestricted access to the original records to evaluate the integrity, validity and compliance of the trial.

 In Summary…